 "I feel responsible."
 Giles was pacing.

-"It wasn't your fault," Willow assured him.
-"It was a good plan.
+"It wasn't his fault," Willow said.
+"And it was a good plan.
 We didn't know she'd disappear."

 "Think that deratting spell went bad?"
 Spike asked.
-He hated to think of Amy running around LA as a rat.
+"Hate to think of her running around LA as a rat."

 "No." Willow frowned at him.
 "It's not that kind of spell."